theSamPadilla/keyman-tools/README.md

 # Secure Validator Keystore to Secret Manager
 This repo contains a tool and instructions to securely upload/create validator keys to [Google Cloud Secret Manager](https://cloud.google.com/secret-manager).

-The tool needs to run in the same filesystem where the keys are stored.
+The tool needs to run in the same filesystem where the keys are stored (store the keys in a differnt directory than this repo).
 All communications with the [Google Cloud Secret Manager API](https://cloud.google.com/secret-manager/docs/reference/rest) are authenticated using [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).

 As an extra layer of safety, it is recommended to either:
 - Generate the keys within the Google Cloud environment (such as a [Compute Engine](https://cloud.google.com/compute) VM), ensuring API traffic is private.